gthing6/greentube-landing-ggudelj/Readme.md

 # Greentube Stats Web App

-This project is a modern React web application showcasing key statistics for Greentube, a leading gaming platform.
+This project is a modern React web application showcasing key statistics for Greentube It features a clean UI built with Tailwind Css and TypeScript
-It features a clean UI built with Chakra UI and TypeScript, highlighting industry metrics such as active players, games launched, global markets, and platform uptime.

 ## Features
 - Responsive design for desktop and mobile
 - Stats cards with smooth hover effects
-- Theming support (light/dark mode)
+- Theming support (dark mode)
 - Modular component structure

 ## Tech Stack
 - React
 - TypeScript
-- Chakra UI
+- Tailwind CSS
 - Vite (recommended for development)

 ## Getting Started